VISAS & IMMIGRATION

 If you are not from a visa-waiver country, you will need to apply for a visitor visa before travelling in New Zealand.
 You will have to prove New Zealand Immigration you intend to leave within the period of the visa and meet different requirements.

-A work visa allow you to work in New Zealand for a limited amount of time.
+A work visa allows you to work in New Zealand for a limited period of time.
 You can apply for a work visa before travelling or once you are already in New Zealand.
 The conditions of your visa may include the type of employment, the employer's name and where in New Zealand you can work.
 You cannot include anyone else on your application form.

 Work for residence